pbkhrv/proj-sh/README.md

 # Other better ways

+If you use zsh, there's [wd](https://github.com/mfaerevaag/wd).
+It's nice, but having to explicitly define "warp points" for each directory seems a bit redundant, plus you run into the issue of having to memorize each warp point name.
+It's great when you have, like, 5 directories that you jump between, but not if you have two dozen plus.
+I tried it for a while, managed to forget some of the warp point names and it gradually become less and less useful.

 Some people that are smarter than me use [fzf](https://github.com/junegunn/fzf).
-It's awesome and I totally recommend it.
+It's awesome and I recommend you try it if you haven't already.
 Too bad that I've only recently discovered it, and not before forming another habit that stuck.

 # My own better way